Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 $ sudo ./run.sh
 ```

 * The output will first show you some info about the platforms and providers.
-Then the LED starts blinking and shows how much times you pushed the button:
+Then the LED starts blinking and shows how
+many times you pushed the button:

 ```shell
 LED high